neverland23/NovaPay/SETUP_GUIDE.md

-# 🚀 NovaPay - Complete Setup Guide
+# 🚀 NovaPays - Complete Setup Guide

-This guide will walk you through setting up the NovaPay project from scratch.
+This guide will walk you through setting up the NovaPays project from scratch.

 ## 📋 Table of Contents